socketsupply/socket/README.md

 use cases.
 The goal is to be minimal.
 Just the essentials.
 Stay fast and stay simple.
 Electron or Tauri might have what you are looking for.

+#### Why not electron?

+Electron proved that desktop apps can be built with the web-stack.
+There is also a demand for UIs that can fully integrate with the host environment.
+VSCode is an explar for this.

+But electron made some assumptions early on that are not aging well.
+Also, build artifacts and memory footprint are much larger than they need to be, especially for embedded systems where we need our apps to run.

 [01]:https://developer.apple.com/documentation/webkit/wkwebview
 [00]:https://developer.apple.com/videos/play/wwdc2020/10188/